All Episodes

 That's what you'd get.

-Former Chapel Hill author Nazdij.
+Former Chapel Hill author Nasdij.

-Have you heard have you anybody heard of this N-A-S-D-I-J-J?
+Have you anybody heard this N-A-S-D-I-J-J?

 I hadn't either, but apparently he was big in certain circles.

-He won national acclaim writing memoirs about his brutal childhood as a Navajo Indian in the Southwest and as a father to two adopted sons who died of AIDS and fetal alcohol syndrome.
+He won national acclaim writing memoirs about his brutal childhood as a Navajo Indian in the southwest and as a father to two adopted sons who died of AIDS and fetal alcohol syndrome.

 In truth, he was Timothy Barris, a man of Scandinavian descent, grew up in a solidly middle-class neighborhood of Lansing, Michigan, had a career writing gay pornography, according to public records and several people who know Barris.